 If anything, time is needed to get off the drug fully.
 However, an individual also needs professional treatment and help to successfully move through all three stages from detox to outpatient care.

-The first symptoms start appearing within six-12 hours of discontinuing the drug.
+First stage: The first symptoms start appearing within six-12 hours of discontinuing the drug.
 These symptoms can last anywhere from one to four days.

-The second stage, also known as the acute stage, usually lasts anywhere from 10 to 14 days.
+Acute stage: The second stage, also known as the acute stage, usually lasts anywhere from 10 to 14 days.
 Short-term symptoms of acute withdrawal peak at Week 2 and include insomnia, palpitations, sweating, headache, weight loss, tinnitus, anxiety and panic attacks, nausea and dry retching, flu-like symptoms, muscle aches and pains, abnormal body sensations as well as perceptual changes and hallucinations.

 After the Week 2 mark, these symptoms will slowly begin to ease up.
 Symptoms can last up to several months or even years if they are not addressed professionally.
 Symptoms can wax and wane in severity from day to day or week to week.